-If you would like to arrange a hands-on workshop, please get in touch with Dr Helmut Gese, telephone +49 (0) 89 890 57 94- 11.
+If you would like to arrange a hands-on workshop, please get in touch with Dr Helmut Gese.

 There are no fixed dates for this course.
 Courses are offered on request.
 The price and the conditions vary according to the customers' needs.